materialscloud-org/hubbard-koopmans-2022/README.md

 This is a tutorial for advanced calculations based on density-functional theory (DFT) using the open-source [Quantum ESPRESSO distribution](https://www.quantum-espresso.org/) (QE)[1,2] and the [`Koopmans`](https://koopmans-functionals.org/en/latest/) package.
 In particular you will learn how to set-up and run calculations using extended Hubbard and Koopmans functionals.

 In each subfolder you will find a file README.md with the basic instructions on how to run the exercises.
-A more deteiled description of the content of the exercises is given in the PDF file containing the slides that the lecturers will present during the hands-on sessions.
+A more detailed description of the content of the exercises is given in the PDF file containing the slides that the lecturers will present during the hands-on sessions.
 All the pseudopotential files needed to run the exercises can be found in the ```files``` folder.

 For general calculations, SSSP pseudopotentials (PPs) files can be downloaded from the [Materials Cloud](https://www.materialscloud.org/discover/sssp/table/efficiency#sssp-license); other sites providing PPs are [pseudodojo](http://www.pseudo-dojo.org/), [SG15](http://www.quantum-simulation.org/potentials/sg15_oncv/) and the [Quantum ESPRESSO website](https://www.quantum-espresso.org/pseudopotentials).